How to Say It: Ar-teer-ee-o-vee-nus Mal-form-ay-shons

 Arteriovenous malformations (AVMs) are abnormal tangles of blood vessels.
 They can be found anywhere in the body.
 AVMs of the brain and spinal cord are the most serious.

-The cause of AVMs is unknown.
+The cause is not known.

 Care depends on if the AVM has ruptured or not.
-Sometimes, more than one method is used.
+Sometimes, more than 1 method is used.
 Care may be in a hospital.

 American Stroke Association

 Canadian Neurological Sciences Federation

 Arteriovenous malformation information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Arteriovenous-Malformation-Information-Page#disorders-r1.
 Accessed October 1, 2020.

 Intracerebral hemorrhage.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/intracerebral-hemorrhage.
 Accessed October 1, 2020.

 Nussbaum ES.
 Vascular malformations of the brain.
 Minn Med.
 2013 May;96(5):40-43.

 Seizure in adults.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/seizure-in-adults.
 Accessed October 1, 2020.